peppelinux/ansible-slapd-eduperson2016/README.md

 Remeber that OpenLDAP cannot use a certificate that has a password associated to it.

-First of all create your certificates and put them in roles/files/certs/ then configure their names in playbook variables.
-A script named make_CA.sh can do this automatically, this create your own self signed keys with easy-rsa.
+First of all create your certificates and put them in roles/files/certs/ then configure the FQDN associated to it in playbook variables.
+A script named make_CA.sh can do this automatically, it will create your own self signed keys with easy-rsa.

 Play this book
 --------------